dalance/nom-packrat/README.md

 ### Input

 The following 8 patterns.
-The first pattern is named as "0pair" and the last is "7pair".
+The first pattern is named as "pair 0" and the last is "pair 7".

 ```
 a